PRESENCE BEFORE THE BRAIN

 Most theories of the social brain begin with interaction.
 Some begin with the brain itself.
 They seek to understand how organisms perceive their conspecifics, communicate with them, cooperate, or build relationships.

-The Brain of Presence project leads to a more radical question: what if sensitivity to the presence of others was older than the brain itself?
+The Brain of Presence project leads to a more radical question: what if sensitivity to the presence of others is older than the brain itself?

-This question may seem surprising.
-We spontaneously tend to consider presence as a psychological phenomenon, or even as a conscious experience.
-Yet, if we go back far enough in the history of life, another possibility emerges.
-Before being a lived experience, before being a cerebral mechanism, presence could be a fundamental biological fact.
+We tend to regard presence as a psychological phenomenon, or even as a conscious experience.
+Yet if we go far enough back in the history of life, another possibility emerges.
+Before being a lived experience, before being a neural mechanism, presence may be a fundamental biological fact.

-To explore this idea, let's imagine a marine bacterium.
+To explore this idea, imagine a marine bacterium.

-It possesses neither a brain, nor a nervous system, nor consciousness in the way we usually understand it.
-Yet, it is capable of modifying its behavior depending on the number of other bacteria present in its environment.
-When the density of neighboring organisms reaches a certain threshold, it changes the expression of its genes, adapts its survival strategies, and behaves differently depending on whether it is alone or surrounded.
+It possesses no brain, no nervous system, no consciousness in the sense we ordinarily mean.
+And yet it is capable of modifying its behavior as a function of the number of other bacteria present in its environment.
+When the density of neighboring organisms reaches a certain threshold, it changes gene expression, adapts its survival strategies, and behaves differently depending on whether it is alone or surrounded.

-Each bacterium constantly releases small chemical molecules into its environment.
-As the number of bacteria increases, the concentration of these molecules also increases—a continuous, chemical estimate of the density of its kind, rather than a simple count.
-When a critical threshold is reached, the entire population changes its behavior in a coordinated manner—but this collective coordination relies on information that has never ceased to change gradually.
+Each bacterium continuously releases small chemical molecules into its environment.
+As the number of bacteria increases, the concentration of these molecules increases as well — a chemical, continuous estimate of conspecific density, rather than a simple count.
+When a critical threshold is reached, the entire population modifies its behavior in a coordinated way — but this collective coordination rests on information that has been continuously varying all along.
+(Miller & Bassler, 2001)

-The bacterium does not directly perceive its neighbors.
+The bacterium does not perceive its neighbors directly.
 It perceives their trace.
-But this trace is enough to inform an estimation, more or less strong depending on the perceived concentration: is someone there?
-And this estimation modifies what the bacterium does.
+But this trace is sufficient to sustain an estimate, stronger or weaker depending on the perceived concentration: is anyone there?
+And this estimate modifies what the bacterium does.

 This is not a metaphor

-It would be tempting to consider quorum sensing as a simple analogy for presence.
-However, that would be to miss the point entirely.
+It would be tempting to regard quorum sensing as a mere analogy for presence.
+That would be to miss the point entirely.

 Quorum sensing is not a metaphor for presence.
-It is a presence detection mechanism.
-It allows an organism to adjust its behavior based on the presence of other organisms.
+It is a mechanism for detecting presence.
+It allows an organism to adjust its behavior depending on whether other organisms are there.

-This mechanism has been preserved by evolution because it confers a decisive advantage.
-In certain situations, survival depends precisely on the ability to take into account the presence of others.
+This mechanism has been preserved by evolution presumably because it confers a decisive advantage.
+In certain situations, survival depends precisely on the capacity to take the presence of others into account.

 In very different forms, this principle reappears throughout the history of life.
-A single idea seems to run through evolution: the presence of others constitutes biologically relevant information.
+The same idea seems to run through evolution: the presence of others constitutes a biologically relevant information.
 And this information modifies behavior.

 The brain did not invent presence

-This perspective leads us to look at the brain from a slightly different angle.
+This perspective leads us to view the brain from a slightly different angle.

-We often tend to think of the brain as the origin of sociality.
-However, it might be more accurate to say that it inherited much older mechanisms.
+We tend to regard the brain as the origin of sociality.
+Yet it may be more accurate to say that it inherited mechanisms that are far older.

 In social insects, the presence of conspecifics organizes sophisticated collective behaviors.
-In fish, it regulates school cohesion and responses to predators.
-In rodents, it influences learning, risk-taking, and stress regulation.
-In primates, it shapes social behaviors, observation of others, and the acquisition of new skills.
+In fish, it regulates shoal cohesion and predator responses.
+In rodents, it influences learning, risk-taking, and stress regulation — effects documented across a wide range of social facilitation studies.
+In primates, it shapes social behaviors, the observation of others, and the acquisition of new skills.

-Between the bacterium that chemically detects the density of its neighbors and the human being who instantly perceives that they are not alone in a room, billions of years of evolution have passed.
+Between the bacterium that chemically detects the density of its neighbors and the human being who instantly perceives that they are not alone in a room, billions of years of evolution have elapsed.
 But a continuity remains.
-At each stage, organisms have had to answer the same question: Is anyone there?
+At every stage, organisms have had to answer the same question: Is anyone there?

 An evolving continuity

-We often tend to view sociality as a complex property that appeared relatively late in the history of life, thanks to intelligence, language, or consciousness.
+We tend to regard sociality as a complex property that appeared relatively late in the history of life, through the emergence of intelligence, language, or consciousness.
 This intuition is understandable.
-The most elaborate forms of communication and cooperation do indeed seem to depend on sophisticated cognitive abilities.
+The most elaborate forms of communication and cooperation do seem to depend on sophisticated cognitive capacities.

-But this perspective could lead us to overlook something more fundamental.
+But this perspective may lead us to overlook something more fundamental.

-What if what we now call social cognition, attachment, cooperation, or communication was based on a much older principle?
+What if what we today call social cognition, attachment, cooperation, or communication rested on a much older principle?

-What if all these abilities stemmed from a more basic property: the capacity to detect the presence of other organisms and adjust one's behavior accordingly?
+What if all these capacities derived from a more elementary property: the capacity to detect the presence of other organisms and to adjust behavior accordingly?
 From this perspective, sociality would not begin with interaction.
 It would begin with presence.

 What this changes

-If sensitivity to presence is a biological mechanism conserved for billions of years — before the nervous system, before the brain, before consciousness — then it is not a late consequence of social cognition.
-It may well be its very foundation.
+If sensitivity to presence is a biological mechanism conserved over billions of years — before the nervous system, before the brain, before consciousness — then it is not a late consequence of social cognition.
+It may be its substrate.

-Communication, cooperation, empathy, or theory of mind then appear as progressive elaborations of a more fundamental property: the ability to detect that other organisms are present and to adjust one's behavior accordingly.
+Communication, cooperation, empathy, and theory of mind then appear as progressive elaborations of a more fundamental property: the capacity to detect that other organisms are there and to adjust behavior accordingly.

-Understanding presence, therefore, is not simply understanding a dimension of the human brain.
-It may be understanding one of the oldest and most preserved properties of life.
+Understanding presence is therefore not merely understanding one dimension of the human brain.
+It may be understanding one of the oldest and most conserved properties of living systems.

-Before speech.
+Before language.
 Before thought.
-Before even the brain.
+Before the brain itself.
 There was already presence.
-Perhaps understanding presence means understanding one of the oldest roots of sociality.
+Perhaps understanding presence is understanding one of the most ancient roots of sociality.

 Articles and links to explore